What is a "Resale" Inspection?

 What if my property does not pass the inspection?

 If your property does not pass on the first attempt, the inspection report will explain what work needs to be completed and schedule another appointment at a later date.
 Fire code compliance is required, and issues identified must be corrected within 30 days.
-AB 38 sates that if the property will not meet compliance with vegetation management codes and ordinances, the seller and the buyer shall enter into a written agreement pursuant to which the buyer agrees to obtain documentation of compliance within one year after closing escrow.
-This does not grant an exemption from compliance - corrections are still required within 30 days.
+Although state ;law, AB 38, sates that if the property will not meet compliance with vegetation management codes and ordinances, the seller and the buyer shall enter into a written agreement pursuant to which the buyer agrees to obtain documentation of compliance within one year after closing escrow.
+This does not grant an exemption from compliance - local codes and ordinances require corrections within 30 days.
 Failure to correct issues identified during any wildfire hazard inspection may result in abatement and liens.

 Are Resale Inspections Different in Larkspur vs Corte Madera?